johnwarden/mecsim/README.md

 I've implemented two different classes of preference profiles, with a variety of concrete profiles under each.

-### Square root profiles
+### Square Root Profiles

 Square root profiles have the form $`Uᵢ(x) = ∑ⱼ b_{i,j}√x_j`$.
 These are concave and monotonically increasing, which is appropriate for budget allocation settings where there are diminishing marginal utility for the competing projects, but they never turn negative.
-In these scenarios, voters would always prefer to use up the whole budget.
+This means voters always prefer to "use up" the whole budget -- users optimal allocation vectors will always sum to one, and mechanisms that produce final allocations that sum to less than 1.0 will not be Pareto efficient.

 ### Quadratic Profiles